Bank of Ireland raise charges amid funding pressures

+MUMBAI, Feb 8 India's National Stock Exchange named Vikram Limaye, CEO of IDFC Ltd, as its new chief executive and managing director, the infrastructure financier said on Wednesday.

-DUBLIN Bank of Ireland (BKIR.I) hiked a number of charges on Friday -- including interest rates on mortgages -- after reporting this week that its underlying operating profit shrank by two-thirds in the first half of 2011 on steeper funding costs.
+DUBLIN Aug 12 Bank of Ireland hiked a number of charges on Friday -- including interest rates on mortgages -- after reporting this week that its underlying operating profit shrank by two-thirds in the first half of 2011 on steeper funding costs.

 The bank said in a statement that it was increasing the interest rate on standard variable rate mortgages by 0.5 percent after the European Central Bank raised interest rates by the same amount through two hikes in recent months.